bobbycoleman-dev/JobTrack/README.md

 ## Design

-I wanted to take a mobile-first approach to my design while also ensuring it can be comfortably viewed on larger screens and in light or dark mode.

-The light mode design has a subtle white to light gray gradient, while the dark mode design has a pleasing blueish green gradient with light green primary colors.
-Dark mode also features a dark gray code block, making the syntax highlighting easy to read.

-The layout of [Array] intentionally leaves the left and right sections static while changing the middle section to display the information the user wants to view such as the feed, a single post, or theirs and other users profiles.
+The design for JobTrack is meant to be simple while still displaying a plethora of information that a jobseeker would want to see right as they log in.
+The information diplsayed at the top is quick and easy to spot, showing in the selected theme's primary color, the charts demostrate easy-to-understand data, and the table shows a lot of information without being too overwhelming.

 [Return to Table of Contents](#table-of-contents)

 ---

 ## Running Locally

-1. You will need a MongoDB account, I used [Atlas](https://www.mongodb.com/cloud/atlas/register)
-2. You will need a [Firebase](https://firebase.google.com/) account to set up Authentication
+Prerequisites:
+    - Dotnet version 6

+1. Clone the repository
-3. Clone the repository, run `npm i` to install dependencies
+2. cd into the `Client` folder and run `npm i` to install dependencies
-4. Create a `.env` file for both the server and the client
-5. Server side `.env` file will need:

-    ```env
-    PORT=8000
-    MONGODB_URI=mongodb+srv://{username}:{password}{db_conection_string}?retryWrites=true&w=majority
-    ```

-6. Client side `.env` file will need (for Firebase authentication):

-    ```env
-    # All values auto-generated when creating a Firebase application
-    VITE_FIREBASE_APIKEY= {firebase_api_key}
-    VITE_FIREBASE_AUTH_DOMAIN= {firebase_auth_domain}
-    VITE_FIREBASE_PROJECT_ID= {project_id}
-    VITE_FIREBASE_STORAGE_BUCKET= {storage_bucket}
-    VITE_FIREBASE_MESSAGING_SENDER_ID= {messaging_sender_id}
-    VITE_FIREBASE_APP_ID= {app_id}
-    ```
+3. cd into the `Server` folder and run `dotnet restore` to install the dotnet dependencies
+4. In the `appsettings.json` for the server, you will need to update the default connection string if your MySQL password is not rootroot.

-7. Open server in terminal, run `nodemon server.js` to start server
+5. While in `Server`, run `dotnet watch run` or `dotnet run` to start the server
-8. Open client in terminal, run `npm run dev` to start client
+6. cd into `Client` and run `npm run dev` to start the client side.

 [Return to Table of Contents](#table-of-contents)